SBCTC Policy Manual

 Appendix B: Employee Benefits

-Eligible faculty and exempt administrative and professional staff members participate in the State Board-sponsored TIAA-CREF plan.
-An eligible employee who is already a member of the Washington State Teachers' Retirement System or Washington Public Employees' Retirement System may remain in such a plan if they meet that plan’s eligibility criteria.
-Classified employees participate in the Washington Public Employees' Retirement System.
+Eligible faculty and exempt administrative and professional staff members may participate in a State Board-sponsored retirement plan.
+Newly eligible employees may participate in the Washington State Teachers' Retirement System or Washington Public Employees' Retirement System.

-- TIAA-CREF Retirement Annuity Program - Since January 1, 1970, based on enabling legislation and by formal resolution, the State Board has made available to eligible faculty and exempt administrative staff in Washington community and technical colleges, retirement plans through the Teachers' Insurance Annuity Association and the College Retirement Equities Fund (TIAA-CREF), a non-profit annuity organization that serves employees of educational and scientific institutions (see WAC 131‑16‑010 through WAC 131‑16‑066 for specific details).
+- State Board Retirement Plan (SBRP) - Since January 1, 1970, based on enabling legislation and by formal resolution, the State Board has made available to eligible faculty and exempt administrative staff in Washington community and technical colleges, retirement plans funded through the Teachers' Insurance Annuity Association and the College Retirement Equities Fund (TIAA-CREF), a non-profit organization that serves employees of educational and scientific institutions (see the Plan Document of Summary Plan Description for specific details).

 - Washington State Teachers' Retirement System - The Washington State Teachers' Retirement System provides a retirement pension and annuity program for teachers, including members of community or technical college professional education staffs.
 Participation in WSTRS requires an employee's contribution based on total covered earnings.

 - Washington Public Employees' Retirement System - The Washington Public Employees' Retirement System is a retirement system for state employees other than faculty and administrative staff in educational institutions.
-Eligible personnel in community and technical colleges are required to participate in the system.
+Eligible personnel in community and technical colleges are required to participate in the system, if not eligible for the SBRP or WSTRS.

 - Federal Social Security (OASI) - All state employees in Washington are covered by the Federal Old Age and Survivors Insurance program, commonly called Social Security, through an agreement between the state and the federal government.
 Participation is mandatory.